The real "Tsar Cannon": 305-mm rail artillery system TM-3-12

 TM-3-12 is quite easy to decipher: marine transporter, type 3, caliber 12 inches.
 This is an 305-mm rail artillery 1938 model of the year.
 This railway super-heavy artillery system was equipped with some parts and mechanisms taken from the towers of the battleship "Empress Maria", which sank on October 20 1916 of the year under unexplained circumstances.
 It is only known that there was an explosion of the powder cellar on the ship, but it was not possible to establish what caused it.
 There is a widespread misconception that the guns for this artillery system were taken from the same sunken battleship, but this is not so.
 The guns for the creation of this artillery installation were borrowed from the old pre-revolutionary stocks, which were intended for unfinished line battle cruisers of the "Izmail" type.
 This information has the Central Museum of the Great Patriotic War 1941-1945, located in Moscow.
 It should be noted that all three TM-3-12 installations have been preserved to this day.
 One of them is located in the aforementioned museum on Poklonnaya Hill, the second is in the Museum of railway equipment named after V. Chubarov at the former Warsaw station of St. Petersburg, the third is located on the territory of the Krasnaya Gorka fort in the Leningrad Region.

-In total, three such super-heavy artillery systems were produced in the USSR, which were consolidated into the 9-th separate artillery railway division.
-The division consisted of 5 separate echelons, three of which were combat, which included the TM-3-12 artillery transporters themselves, one echelon was equipped with air defense systems, and another was a mobile base.
-As part of the division, these installations took part in the Soviet-Finnish as well as the Second World War.
-For the transportation and maintenance of a division of three TM-3-12 units, 110 rolling stock units and 459 personnel were necessary.
+In total, three such railway super-heavy artillery systems were produced in the USSR, which were consolidated into the 9th separate artillery railway division.
+The division consisted of 5 separate echelons, three of which were combat ones, which included the TM-3-12 artillery transporters themselves, one echelon was equipped with Defense, and another one was a mobile base.
+As part of the division, these installations took part in the Soviet-Finnish and Second World Wars.
+For the transportation and maintenance of a division of three TM-3-12 installations, 110 units of rolling stock and 459 personnel were needed.

 In October, the Central Design Bureau for Shipbuilding (TsKBS-1930) was formed at LMZ - Leningrad Metal Plant in October, which, under the leadership of A. G. Dukelsky, began developing a series of railway conveyors designed to house large-scale coastal defense weapons.
 As part of this work, the TM-3-1, TM-14-2 and TM-12-3 installations were created.
 The design of the TM-12-3 railway artillery installation began in 12 by the same design team, which at that time changed its name to TsKB-1935.
 The final draft of the conveyor was completed in May 19.
 The production of installations was established in the city of Nikolaev at the plant named after Marty.
 Their production was delayed for a number of objective reasons: the first installation was ready - 1936 July 1 of the year, the second - 1938 December 1 of the year, the third and last of the installations was ready 1938 January 1 of the year.